🗓️ EVENT

 With Hostaway, you can configure automated messages that trigger based on rules you set.
 Want to never miss sending check-in details?
 That is an easy fix: Just set an automatic message that delivers one day before the check-in date.

-Additionally, you can create templated answers to common questions.
+Additionally, you can create templated answers — or if you use Hostaway you can use chatgpt to come up with answers with just by clicking a button — to common questions.
 Do your guests regularly ask how to adjust the thermostat?
-With a channel manager, you can create a button response to quickly help guests.
+With a channel manager, you can create a response to quickly help guests.

 One of the major benefits of a channel manager is the ability to push data directly to multiple sales channel websites at once.
 This data could be photos, listing descriptions, rates and more.